Watch the Trailer!

 The Opening Doors Interview Series features top national and largely BIPOC talent playing music and discussing issues related to diversity, equity and inclusion.

-The series was created by Alastair Moock and produced by Stacey Babb in collaboration with the Anti-Racism Team of the Melrose Unitarian Universalist Church, which provided funding for guest appearance fees.
+The series was created by Alastair Moock and produced by Stacey Babb with funding for guest appearance fees provided by the Anti-Racism Team of the Melrose Unitarian Universalist Church.

 Online proceeds are split between guests and an advocacy organization of their choice.